laminas/getlaminas.org/data/blog/2025/2025-02-03-summary-of-the-meeting-in-february-2025.md

 There are multiple benefits to using Tuta, but the Laminas TSC members didn't find any use care that would justify setting it up for getlaminas.org.
 An alternative is already in use within the Laminas organization for security and marketing concerns, so using Tuta was put on hold.

-# Dropping Support for PHP 8.1 in future releases for Laminas packages
+# Dropping support for PHP 8.1 in future releases for Laminas packages

 [Psalm](https://github.com/vimeo/psalm) version 6 has support for PHP from versions 8.1.17 to 8.4, so updating it in Laminas components is feasible.
-On the other hand, [PHPUnit](https://github.com/sebastianbergmann/phpunit) version 11 has support only for PHP version >=8.2, so it needs to be kept at version 10 which requests PHP version >=8.1.
+On the other hand, [PHPUnit](https://github.com/sebastianbergmann/phpunit) version 11 has support only for PHP version `>=8.2`, so it needs to be kept at version 10 which requests PHP version `>=8.1`.
 Updating the Laminas packages to use the newer versions of these development tools would be convenient.
 It would also keep up to date with other frameworks that employ them.